-i Horace observed on the difficulty of satisfying a public which had suffered by alterations in the currency.
+Horace observed on the difficulty of satisfying a public which bad suffered by alterations in the currency.
 Many of those who were now protesting against the resumption of cash payments were the very same who were clamouring to have the one-pound notes withdrawn, in order to make our provincial circulation more safe, and forgery less common.
 These were opposed by some who thought the establishment of branch banks would answer the first purpose, and by others who believed that competition would drive out forgery.
 Never were so many plans afloat for the rectification of the whole business of the currency; and each plan was thought to involve a remedy for all the evils which had taken place under former systems.
 The first thing necessary seemed to Horace to be the putting an end to an irresponsible system; the next, the taking care that this action on the currency should be the final one.
-It might afterwards be ascertained whether the Bank of England should retain any or all of its Bank of England should retain any or all of its exclusive privileges, or whether the business of issuing notes should be left free and open to competition, under the natural checks of public and private interest, or any further responsibility to which, by general agreement, the issues should be subjected.
-It might be left to a period nearer the expiration of the Bank Charter to canvass the advantages of the Scotch banking system as applied to England, and whether the issues should be made from a great national bank, or from many joint-stock banks, or by a chartered company.
-There were still nearly fifteen years company.
-There were still nearly fifteen years in which to consider these questions; and during which to consider these questions; and during which, further fluctuations might possibly arise to indicate new truths on this most important subject.
-The great present object was to get into a condition for making progress towards a perfect monetary system; and the first great step was, as he believed, to bring the Bank of England into a state of responsibility once more.
+It might afterwards be ascertained whether the Bank of England should retain any or all of its exclusive privileges, or whether the business of issuing notes should be left free and open to competition, under the natural checks of public and private interest, or any further responsibility to which, by general agreement, the issues should be subjected.
+It might be left to a period nearer the expiration of the Bank Charter to canvass the advantages of the Scotch banking system as applied to

+England, and whether the issues should be made from a great national bank, or from many joint-stock banks, or by a chartered company.
+There were still nearly fifteen years in which to consider these questions; and during which, further fluctuations might possibly arise to indicate new truths on this most important subject.
+The great present object was to get into a condition for making progress towards a perfect monetary system; and the first great step was, as he believed, to bring the Bank of England into a state of responsibility once more,

-"I wish," observed Mrs. Berkeley, "that it was made a part of the responsibility of the Bank of always be the strongest inducement to forge notes which have the widest circulation; but I do wish that to these privileges was appended a condition that its notes should be more difficult of imitation."
+"I wish," observed Mrs. Berkeley, "that it was made a part of the responsibility of the Bank of England, that it should not tempt the people to forgery.
+To be sure, its privileges themselves constitute the greater part of the temptation, as there must always be the strongest inducement to forge notes which have the widest circulation; but I do wish that to these privileges was appended a condition that its notes should be more difficult of imitation."